What is AWS CloudWatch?

 Transform CloudWatch Logs with SenseDeep

 While developing cloud applications at SenseDeep, we became frustrated with the standard CloudWatch Logs viewer.
 We wanted a fast log viewer that supported smooth infinite scrolling and better log data presentation.
-So we created the SenseDeep CloudWatch Logs viewer that runs fast, 100% in your browser.
-It transparently downloads and stores log events in your browser application cache for immediate and later viewing.
+So we created the SenseDeep CloudWatch Logs viewer that runs blazing fast.
+It transparently downloads and caches log events for immediate and querying.
 It offers smooth scrolling, live tail and powerful structured queries.
-It understands structured log data for easy presentation and queries.